cssnr/hls-downloader-client/README.md

 ## More Info

-> [!NOTE]
+Windows requires corresponding registry entries for the manifest files (see location links below).

-> This information is for Linux/macOS.
-Windows uses a different approach with registry and packaged python.
+Windows and macOS requires packaging the app with `pyinstaller` to bundle python.

-Manifest files must be renamed to: `org.cssnr.hls.downloader.json`
+Manifest files must be renamed to `org.cssnr.hls.downloader.json` on Linux and macOS.

-Manifest key `path` must be set to the absolute path to the `client.py` location.
+Manifest key `path` must be set to the absolute path to the `client` location.

 Manifest files must be placed in specific directories: